mikeAdamss/V4andRecipes/generic WDA (V0) to V4 transform/README.md

 ## Important:

 Not all old WDA load files have geography in them.
-This is because if the dataset was high level data (UK or Great Britain typically) that information was perviously added by the dataset manangement system.
+This is because if the dataset was high level data (UK or Great Britain typically) that information was previously added by the dataset manangement system.

-IF processing one of these files you'll need to pass the geographic code explicitly, as follows:
+If processing one of these files you'll need to pass the geographic code explicitly, as follows:

 ``` python WDAtoV4.py <filename.csv> K20000001 ```